Hermitian Yang-Mills connections on pullback bundles: Producing HYM connections in the stable case

 Next we will show that after a perturbation, this can be improved to arbitrary order.
 That is, for any $j$ we find $f_{j,k} \in \scGC \left( \pi^* E \right) $ and constants $c_{j,k}$ such that if we let $A_{j,k} = A^{f_{j,k}}$, then for all $k \gg 0$,

 For this, we will need to understand the linearised operator better, and in particular how it acts on the different components in the splitting of sections of $\End \pi^* E$.
-The first definition captures the leading order term of this operator \begin{definition} Let $G \to B$ be a vector bundle of rank $r$.
-The \textit{vertical Laplace operator}, denoted is the operator defined by the following procedure.
-Let $s\in\Gamma(X,\pi^*G)$.
-Over a point $b \in B$, take the restriction $s_b$ of $s$ to $X_b$, and consider $s_b$ as a map to $\mathbb{C}^r$ with components $s_b^i$ in a trivialisation $\pi^* G_b \cong \mathbb{C}^r$ of the restriction of $\pi^* G$ to the fibre $X_b$ of $X \to B$.
-Define Then glue together to form a section of $\pi^*G$. \end{definition} For $G = \End E$ we will drop the reference to the bundle in the notation, i.e.
+The following definition captures the leading order term of this operator. \begin{definition} Let $G \to B$ be a vector bundle of rank $r$.
+The \textit{vertical Laplace operator}, denoted is the operator

-That Definition \ref{def:vertlap} is independent of the trivialisation chosen is similar to the argument for the decomposition of sections on $X$ into base and fibre components.
-Note that $\Delta_{\scV, G}$ vanishes on the $\Gamma \left( B, G \right)$ component of $\Gamma \left( X, \pi^* G \right).$ By working in a simultaneous trivialisation of $G \to B$ and $X \to B$, one also sees that this sends smooth sections to smooth sections.